Devilish-Trio/COFLAutoFlipperSkyblock/README.md

 ## Features

-- Screen capture of a specific region
+- Screen capture the area where buy is located
 - Template matching for image detection
-- Color detection within specified ranges
+- Color detection within specified ranges using gray scale
-- Automatic mouse clicking
+- Automatic mouse clicking to buy item
-- Keyboard hook for pausing/resuming operations
+- Keyboard hook for pausing/resuming the tool
 - Multi-threaded color checking for improved performance

 ## Dependencies